-In 2012, the City of Racine Belle Urban System operated local service over 10 fixed routes, including nine regular routes and one school day route to serve Racine secondary schools.
+In 2012, the City of Racine Belle Urban System operated local service over 10 fixed routes, including nine regular routes and one school-day route to serve Racine secondary schools.
 As shown on Map 4.14, eight of the nine regular fixed routes were radial in design, emanating from the Racine Metro Transit Center, and provided service to all portions of the City and to its immediate environs.
 The ninth regular route acted as an extension of one of the fixed routes serving downtown and the Metro Transit Center.
 In 2012, the system provided service from 5:30 a.m. to 10:00 p.m. on weekdays, 5:30 a.m. to 6:30 p.m. on Saturdays, and from 9:30 a.m. to 6:30 p.m. on Sundays.
-Headways on the bus routes were between 30 and 60 minutes on weekdays and were 60 minutes on Saturdays and Sundays.
+Buses arrived every 30 to 60 minutes on weekdays and every 60 minutes on Saturdays and Sundays.
 The adult cash fare charged by the City of Racine was \$2.00 per trip for local bus service.